-For some, it’s everything except penis-in-vagina (PIV) penetration.
+For some people, outercourse is everything except penis-in-vagina (PIV) penetration.
 For others, outercourse means no penetration of any kind, including fingers, sex toys, and anal sex.

 Some choose outercourse as a safe sex alternative.
 They put boundaries around any activity that can cause pregnancy or transmit sexually transmitted infections (STIs).